24 of the Best Gothic Horror Movies

 These inspirations are reflected in Crimson Peak, a visually breathtaking haunted home story centered on a young woman named Edith (Mia Wasikowska).

-Furthermore, after being married to a charming but decidedly enigmatic stranger (Tom Hiddleston).
+Furthermore, after marrying a charming but decidedly enigmatic stranger (Tom Hiddleston).

-Edith soon finds herself battling a large and undoubtedly somewhat haunted mansion in the middle of nowhere.
+Edith soon finds herself battling a large and undoubtedly somewhat haunted mansion in nowhere.

 The setting is straightforward enough.
-But as we go deeper and deeper into the mystery surrounding Edith’s strange new spouse, the richness and depth of the film become obvious.
+But as we delve deeper and deeper into the mystery surrounding Edith’s strange new spouse, the film’s richness and depth become obvious.

 An elegant ode to gothic horror, Crimson Peak.
-The best of what this kind of movie offers is evoked by the acting, special effects, and production design.
+The best of what the acting, special effects, and production design evoke this kind of movie offers.

 11. Burnt Offerings (1978)

-Burnt Offerings, starring horror icons Oliver Reed and Karen Black.
-It features many of the spine-chilling frights that Gothic horror fans have grown to adore.
+Burnt Offerings stars horror icons Oliver Reed and Karen Black and features many of the spine-chilling frights that Gothic horror fans have grown to adore.

 The couple seeks to make extra money by house-watching an old mansion for their summer vacation.
 Unsettling household noises, ominous nightmares, odd family dynamics.